SihaoCheng/SihaoCheng.github.io/index.md

 <!-- Recently, I am reading an astonishing book: [*A Logical Journey: From Gödel to Philosophy*](https://mitpress.mit.edu/books/logical-journey). -->

 <h1 id="Research">Research</h1>
 I am interested in using statistical analysis to understand our Universe.
 My interests range from observational cosmology to stellar physics and planets.
+My work led to the discovery of special stars that shine out of gravitational sedimentation and the cosmological applications of a new statistic that borrows ideas from convolutional neural networks.
 <br>

 ## New statistics for cosmology and astrophysics